-Professor C.-M. Baldwin Associate Professors G. Fetzer (chair), J. Wilkins, Assistant Professor L. Mathews
+Professor C.-M. Baldwin

+Associate Professors G. Fetzer\ (chair, spring semester), J. Wilkins (acting chair, fall semester) Assistant Professors I. Konyndyk, L. Mathews

 The department offers courses of study for students interested in continuing their work on the graduate level, for those interested in careers in which foreign language plays a key role, and for those interested in teaching French at the secondary or elementary school levels.
 Programs in the department include major and minor concentrations in French and major and minor concentrations in secondary and elementary education.
 To be eligible for a major concentration in general French studies, a student must have completed at least two courses in French with a minimum grade of C (2.0) and must have completed 101-102, 121-122, or the equivalent.
 To be admitted to the Teacher Education Program, a student must have a cumulative GPA of at least 2.5 in the courses required for the major and/or minor.